 The International Rosalie Wolf Memorial Award is presented at the Global level, annually by INPEA to "an individual who has demonstrated dedication and commitment to the ideals of Rosalie Wolf to prevent and reduce elder abuse and promote awareness through one or more of the following: research, education, policy, practice."

-Nominations for the 2013 Annual Award are open.
-Professor Ariela Lowenstein and Professor Monica Ferreira are the 2013 Co-Chairs of the Committee to Select.
+Nominations for the 2013 Annual Award are NOW CLOSED Professor Ariela Lowenstein and Professor Monica Ferreira are the 2013 Co-Chairs of the Committee to Select.
 Dr. Pat Brownell, and Lia Daichman, MD, INPEA Past President, are members of the Committee to Select. click here for the R S Wolf Nomination Form.doc Further information may be obtained by sending e-mail to

 We are one of just seven Centers nationwide selected by RAND/The Hartford Foundation initiative to be awarded funding to establish a center focused on improving the health of older adults through innovative, interdisciplinary research.